The following information will be helpful to you for participating in The Lord’s Supper at New Hope.

 Jesus died and was raised from the dead.
 He is coming again one day.
 The Lord’s Supper points to both of these glorious events.
 Share in the Lord’s Supper with great reverence, gratitude, devotion, and worship.

 1. SERVE ONE ANOTHER: Those administering the elements (the bread or the cup) will serve the first person on each row.
 After being served, that person should hold the tray for the next person as they receive the elements from the tray.

 4. HELP THE CHILDREN: You should have your children sit with you during the service and talk in advance with them concerning the observance of the supper.
-Explain that this is not “refreshment time” but that each of these elements have a spiritual meaning to all who have been saved and baptized as believers in Jesus Christ.
+Explain that this is not a refreshment time but that each of these elements has a spiritual meaning to all who have been saved and baptized as believers in Jesus Christ.
 You should explain to them beforehand that they should not partake of the supper until they have been saved and baptized into the Body of Christ.
 Then, show them by example that the Lord’s Supper has a very special meaning to you by the way in which you participate in it before them.

 Latest Sermon: Turning Problems Into Purpose – 7 – Seeing the Bigger Picture - April 5, 2020Download Latest Sermon